TomHeaven/nccl-osx/README.md

 # NCCL-OSX

 ``Unfortunately, this project will never work unless Nvidia releases a working shared library named libnvidia-ml.so for macOS.``
-I find in nvmlwarp.cc that libnvidia-ml.so is required to load some dynamic symbols, which is necessary to make ncclCommInitRankDev() work.
-However, the library libnvidia-ml seems to be available only for Linux or Windows.
+I find in nvmlwarp.cc that libnvidia-ml.so is required to load some symbols, which is necessary to make ncclCommInitRankDev() work.
+However, the library libnvidia-ml seems to be available only on Linux or Windows.

 Optimized primitives for collective multi-GPU communication migrated to Mac OS X (10.13 - 10.13.6).